x7finance/monorepo/apps/org/app/(docs)/docs/(source-files)/integration/templates.md

 tags: [docs]
 ---

-## To make it easy to launch on Xchange
+To make it easy to launch on Xchange

+Coming soon 😺